 Since 1992, I have travelled the world documenting news, social and humanitarian issues for various national and international publications such as The Times, London Evening Standard, Daily Telegraph, The Guardian, New York Times, along with a number of commercial, charitable and PR organisations I am also represented by eyevine photographic library.

-My current project Sunday: A Portrait of 21st Century England will be presented as an art book and launched at the Photographer’s Gallery in October 2017.
+My current project Sunday: A Portrait of 21st Century England was presented as an art book and launched at the Photographer’s Gallery in October 2017.
 The project documents how people living in England spend their time on this traditional day of rest and challenges the viewer to question the value of leisure time in a digital and consumerist culture.
 Sunday follows on from the successes of previous project such as Portraits for Posterity; a national archive of Holocaust Survivors living in Britain today, which has been exhibited all over the UK.

 Documentary assignments that have further explored the culture surrounding us include ‘The Estate We’re In’ looking at the poverty and deprivation on London’s housing estates, ‘Muslims in Britain‘ and more internationally at subjects like the Asian tsumani, the displaced in Darfur and Child Marriage in Malawi.

 My practise has evolved to include short films.
 ‘Hannah and Her Sisters’ appeared in the recent Still/Moving DSLR Film Festival by Photofusion in Brixton, London and Hastings.